 Dolores River Boating Advocates is proud to be part of the Friends Grassroots Network.
 Conservation starts with community, and history has shown that places are best protected when there is a group of local citizen advocates to lead the effort.
 As members of the Friends Grassroots Network, we do critical, on-the-ground and on-the-river work to steward and protect the National Conservation Lands.
 We also use our collective voice as a national network to advance strong conservation management policies and practices.
-In 2014 the Friends Grassroots Network collectively raised over $2 million to support this work.

 About The National Conservation Lands

 The National Conservation Lands are 31 million acres of our most ecologically rich and culturally significant lands—open to all—managed by the Bureau of Land Management.
 These places, mostly large and pristine landscapes, are found throughout the West, Alaska and even extend to the East Coast.
 America’s newest collection of protected public lands and waterways stands alongside our national parks and wildlife refuges as guardians of America’s heritage and drivers of the nation’s $646 billion outdoor recreation economy.

 The National Conservation Lands include National Monuments and National Conservation Areas, Wilderness and Wilderness Study Areas, Wild and Scenic Rivers, National Scenic and Historic Trails.
 These nationally significant lands embody freedom, discovery and unique outdoor experiences.